curioushiva/Curiosity-Games/README.md

-# Curiosity - Web Based Gaming Site
+# Curiosity Play - Web Based Gaming Site

-_Curiosity is a web-based platform that offers a variety of games that users can play instantly._ Driven by a passion for exploration, Curiosity brings that spirit to life through treasure hunt experiences.
+_Curiosity Play is a web-based platform that offers a variety of games that users can play instantly._ Driven by a passion for exploration, Curiosity brings that spirit to life through treasure hunt experiences.
 The platform encourages users to step away from their usual routines, spark curiosity, and embrace adventure.

 ## Technologies Used
 Curiosity is currently a frontend-based website developed using: